 Dominic and Martin had a good day on Friday last week – they were out and about visiting Lancashire Archives, Preston and Blackburn Library.
 With the help of Mary at Blackburn Library we were able to view and read up on Ethel Carnie through newspaper clippings from the early 1900’s – some of which you can see here: Ethel Carnie Holdsworth Newspaper Extracts

-They also discovered a lovely picture of Ethel, some great poems and a fantastic book of children’s short stories which we hope to share with St Andrews Primary School and Oswaldtwisitle Civic Theatre.
+They also discovered a lovely picture of Ethel, a copy of the England & Wales Census of 1911 with her Ethel mentioned on, some great poems and a fantastic book of children’s short stories which we hope to share with St Andrews Primary School and Oswaldtwisitle Civic Theatre.

 For those of you that would like to know more – please see below for a brilliant summary of Ethel and her work.
 This has been shared with us by reading facilitator Janet Swan and the team at Mid Pennine Arts: